 Are you planning to sell your home?
 Want to get the most for your home?
 Is there competition in your neighborhood with respect to other homes similar to yours for sale?
-How do you differentiate your home from the others on the market?
+How do you differentiate your home from the others on the market in ?
 Have you lived in your home for a number of years and have it decorated to your takes but are not sure if your taste will be compatible with a potential buyers?
 Do you have a life time of possessions filled with memories?
 Where do you begin?
 This can be an exhausting and overwhelming process.
 Don't worry.
 We can help.
 We get calls all the time from people just like you.

 One of the areas you may want to focus on is a concept called home staging.
 This refers to how you have your home furnished and decorated and painted; the basic look and feel that your home presents itself to a potential buyer.
 It's all about preparing your home to make it optimally ready for sale in today's real estate marketplace.

 Anything you can do to help buyers see your house in its best light will benefit you and shorten the selling cycle.
 Home staging is important and can raise the value of your home by as much as 5% to 15% according to various industry studies.

 Here are 10 tips that you may want to consider for...

 1. De-personalize your home; make it the buyers home